Cameron Carter-Vickers: Celtic

-On August 31, 2021, Carter-Vickers joined Scottish Premiership side Celtic on loan until the end of the 2021–22 season.
+On August 31, 2021, Carter-Vickers joined Celtic on loan until the end of the 2021–22 season.
 He scored on his debut with a deflected strike from outside the box in a 3–0 victory over Ross County on September 13.

-On April 3, 2022, Carter-Vickers scored the winning goal in a 2–1 win against Rangers at Ibrox Stadium.
-This moved Celtic six points clear of their rivals at the top of the Premiership table.

 He played 45 games in all competitions as the team won the Scottish League Cup and the Premiership, with Celtic holding the best defensive record in the latter.

 On June 10, 2022, Carter-Vickers signed with Celtic permanently, effective from July 1.
 The transfer was on a four-year deal for an undisclosed fee, reported to be around £6 million.

+On January 26, 2024, Carter-Vickers signed a five-and-a-half-year contract with Celtic, keeping him at the club until 2029.

 International career

 Youth

 In the summer of 2014, Carter-Vickers was playing for Tottenham's academy side at the IMG Cup in Bradenton, Florida, where they beat the United States under-17 team 5–3.
 During the game, he caught the eye of American coaches who had learned of his eligibility for a United States passport, as his father is an American citizen.

 Carter-Vickers represented the United States for the first time at under-18 level in August 2014 and by October of that year was a member of the United States under-23 team.
 He represented the United States at the 2015 FIFA U-20 World Cup and started several games despite being only 17 at the time.
-The team were knocked out by Serbia in the quarter finals.
+The team were knocked out by Serbia in the quarter-finals.

 In September 2016, it was reported that the English FA had made inquiries about Carter-Vickers and that the United States were prepared to fast track the player into their senior set up.
 On October 10, 2016, Carter-Vickers captained the United States under-20 team in a 2–0 loss against England.